Alan Soutar

 Alan Soutar (born 10 January 1978) is a Scottish professional darts player who competes in Professional Darts Corporation (PDC) events.
 A PDC Tour Card holder since 2021, Soutar won his first PDC title at 2024 Players Championship 11.
 He reached his first major quarter-final at the 2022 Grand Slam.
 His best World Championship performance is reaching the last 16 in consecutive years: 2022 and 2023.

-Soutar previously participated in British Darts Organisation (BDO) tournaments, twice reaching the last 16 at the Winmau World Masters: in 2016 and 2017.
+Soutar previously participated in British Darts Organisation (BDO) tournaments, twice reaching the last 16 at the World Masters in 2016 and 2017.

 Career

 Soutar started playing darts as a teenager in the pub his grandparents ran.
 He plays in a saltire shirt and tartan pants, in tribute to his Scottish heritage.

 BDO

 In November 2011 Soutar won the Bellrock Open.
 He qualified for the 2011 BDO World Darts Championship, he played Willy van de Wiel in the first round and lost 3–1 in sets.
 In 2013 he won the 2013 WDF World Cup as part of Team Scotland.
 He qualified for the 2016 BDO World Darts Championship through the Hull qualifiers before losing to Craig Caldwell in the preliminary round.